mtlynch/mtlynch.io/_posts/2019-12-28-simple-vue-pre-rendered.md

 ## Adding an About page

-To make things more interesting, I'll add a new page to this app:
+To make things more interesting, I'll add a second page to this app.

 ### `pages/about.vue`